farooqkz/OxygenCapsule/README.md

 When you want to go diving underwater, use these capsules to increase your breath up to 10.
-This mod currently contains a small capsule(in three state: empty, half and full)  and a Oxygen compressor, each full capsule can increase your breath to 10.
+This mod currently contains a small capsule(in three state: empty, half and full) and a Oxygen compressor. each full capsule can increase your breath to 10.

-I said *small* capsule because bigger one may be added later(how about a big one attached to player?)
+I said *small* capsules because bigger ones would be added later(how about a big one attached to player?)

 ## It's not ready!
-It need textures(three for capsules and one or two for Oxygen compressor), my painting and drawing was never good, I draw something randomly but it needs some real textures, it won't be usable till it doesn't have textures.
+It need textures(three for capsules and one or two for Oxygen compressor).
+My painting and drawing was never good.
+I have drawn something randomly but it needs some real textures and it won't be really usable till it doesn't have textures.

 If you want to draw textures, remember they are capsules full of gas, not a glass with water.